HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 === "On-Premises"
     The HCL DX Blueprint design system has been updated for CF236.
 For more information on the changes, improvements, and bugfixes, refer to the [Blueprint changelog](https://opensource.hcltechsw.com/dx-blueprint-storybook/latest/?path=/docs/overview-changelog--documentation){target="_blank"}.

-### Logout API updates

-=== "Containers"
-    The Experience REST API logout endpoint (`auth/logout`) has been updated to include an optional `redirectUrl` field in the response.
-This field specifies a post-logout redirect URL provided by the WCM Core API.
-The update is fully backward compatible.
-Existing API consumers are not affected, and no changes are required.
-For more information, refer to [Logout API updates](../../extend_dx/apis/hcl_experience_api/logout_api_updates.md).

-=== "On-Premises"
-    The Experience REST API logout endpoint (`auth/logout`) has been updated to include an optional `redirectUrl` field in the response.
-This field specifies a post-logout redirect URL provided by the WCM Core API.
-The update is fully backward compatible.
-Existing API consumers are not affected, and no changes are required.
-For more information, refer to [Logout API updates](../../extend_dx/apis/hcl_experience_api/logout_api_updates.md).

 ### My HCLSoftware delivery portal